Entries tagged with ‘usability’

 More Usable Contact Form

 In celebration of World Usability Day we re-designed Technology Services’ contact form.
 How is this better?
 The new design divides the form into two logical sections to help visitors input their information as quickly as possible.
 It also sports a larger text box for visitors to type their concerns.
-Additionally, the form now will remember who you [...]
+Additionally, the form now will remember […]